 We have e-mail set up; send to the family member's name followed by "@philipps.us".
-For now, this service will just forward to an existing email address (e.g., when this was written, shirley forwards to firstname.lastname@example.org.)
-At some time, I plan to have a dedicated server set up so that you can use your favorite email client to retrieve your email.
+For now, this service will just forward to an existing email address (e.g., when this was written, shirley forwards to email@example.com.)
 The only proviso is that your email client must support either POP3 or IMAP.
-Both Internet Explorer/Outlook Express and Netscape Messenger use this.
-Mozilla also supports this, which is the Web browser I use regularly.
+Both Internet Explorer/Outlook Express and Mozilla Thunderbird use this.
+Mozilla are the same folks who make the Web browser I use regularly, Firefox.

 You can check up on the network health of the Internet link to the philipps.us domain.

 Any requests to alter anything in our domain, including email or delegation of a zone, should be sent to: